Colombian conflict: 1960s

-During this period, the main conflict in Colombia was between leftist guerillas and the central government.
+During the 1960s, the main conflict in Colombia was between leftist guerillas and the central government.
 Key concerns included access to land, the battle between communist and far-right ideologies, and the marginalization of peasant populations.

 In the early 1960s, Colombian Army units loyal to the National Front began to attack peasant communities.
 This happened throughout Colombia, with the Colombian army deeming these peasant communities as enclaves for bandits and communists.
 It was the 1964 attack on the community of Marquetalia that motivated the later creation of FARC.
-Despite the infantry and police encirclement of the villages inside Marquetalia (3500 men swept through the area), Manuel Marulanda managed to escape the army cordon.
+Despite the infantry and police encirclement of the villages inside Marquetalia (3,500 men swept through the area), Manuel Marulanda managed to escape the army cordon.

-Unlike the rural FARC, which had roots in the previous Liberal peasant struggles, the ELN was mostly an outgrowth of university unrest.
+Unlike the rural FARC, which had roots in previous Liberal peasant struggles, the National Liberation Army (ELN) was mostly an outgrowth of university unrest.
 It would subsequently tend to follow a small group of charismatic leaders, including Camilo Torres Restrepo.
 Both guerrilla groups remained mostly operational in remote areas of the country during the rest of the 1960s.

 The Colombian government organized several short-lived counter-guerrilla campaigns in the late 1950s and early 1960s.
 The U.S. government and the CIA aided these efforts, which employed hunter-killer teams and involved U.S. personnel from the previous Philippine campaign against the Huks, who would later participate in the subsequent Phoenix Program in the Vietnam War.